KoalaSat/samiz/README.md

 </div>

 ### Case C
-Following example B, everybody is enjoying Alice's cookies and starting to document their fantastic taste, using Samiz on the background to share notes to each other.
-Unfortunately, the internet connection is still facing technical difficulties and no one outside the town can hear about Alice's cookies.
+Following example B, everybody is enjoying and starting to document the event, using Samiz on the background to share notes to each other.
+Unfortunately, the internet connection is still facing technical difficulties and no one outside the town can hear about it.
 Frank leaves the party earlier to visit Faythe, a tech enthusiast, who has satellite internet connection:

 <div align="center">
 <img src="https://github.com/user-attachments/assets/8adfcb16-1343-42be-bf35-fdc152b136c5" width="500"/>